Breaking News | #EndSARS: FG begins new police salaries review

-A Top official of the commission disclosed this to Sunday Vanguard, on Saturday.
+A Top official of the commission disclosed this to Sunday Vanguard, yesterday.

 According to him, the review followed a directive to that effect by the Presidency.